noahgift/tensorflow-m1-setup/README.md

 ## Verify

 * run `jupyter notebook` and then run all cells in `keras-mnist-hello-world.ipynb`
-* Check GPU History to verify saturation
+* Check GPU History in Activity Monitor to verify saturation

 ## References